Jiaolong/CVC07-data/README.md

 ================================

 ## Summary
 - This dataset contains 2534 pedestrian images and 2000 background images.
 The pedestrian images have frontal view and left view, which are annotated as 'M' and 'L'.
-The silhouettes of each pedestrian are also provided.
 You may flip the pedestrians to get right view examples.
 - An illustration of the dataset can be found [here](http://nbviewer.ipython.org/gist/Jiaolong/9959174)
-- For previous version of virtual-world dataset and other datasets of ADAS group, please visit [our websiet](http://www.cvc.uab.es/adas/site/?q=node/7)
+- For downloading the data, please visit [our websiet](http://www.cvc.uab.es/adas/site/?q=node/7).
+Previous version of virtual-world dataset and other datasets of ADAS group can be also found there.
 - Please consider citing our paper if you use virtual-world dataset in your research:

       @article{xu:2014,